This post has been updated from the original posting date of 12-3-2015.

-No matter what it is, when tragedy strikes or mass violence occurs, fear and confusion are natural reactions.
+No matter what it is, when tragedies strike or mass violence occurs – fear, sadness, worry, confusion, and helplessness are natural reactions.

-If you have questions and concerns, so will your kids.
+These events may result in concerns and questions for adults, teens and kids.
 But how do you talk to them about tragic events when you’re scared and don’t have all the answers?

 The younger the child, the simpler the explanation of the tragedy should be.